IsaMehmeti/tutorial/README.md

 - copy .env-example.
 - create a new file called .env.
 - Paste everything you copied on .env-example to .env.
-- Fix your database name and username.
+- Configure your database name and username.
 - php artisan key:generate.
 - php artisan migrate.
 - php artisan serve.